| Chloride | |||||

 Groups at risk of chloride deficiency

-Generally speaking, most people will not be at a risk for chloride deficiency as we eat too much salt in our foods anyway, but there is one case where you could become slightly deficient:
+Generally speaking, most people will not be at a risk for chloride deficiency as we eat too much salt in our foods anyway and salt is composed of sodium and chloride.

 Symptoms of chloride deficiency